Komsjer/MCDialogGenerator/README.md

 # MCDialogGenerator

-Work on this filter has retired and moved to: https://github.com/Komsjer/SheetCommands
+This filter has retired and moved to: https://github.com/Komsjer/SheetCommands